syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/message/EJ2_ASP.MVC/icons.md

 ## No Icon

-By default, severity icons can be displayed according to the severity types to make the user more understandable by visual information rather than text.
+By default, severity icons can be displayed according to the severity types to make it more understandable to the user by visual information rather than text.
 To hide the severity icons, set the `ShowIcon` property to `false`.

 The following example demonstrates the different severity messages without the severity icons.